-3 Post Docs: The three post-doctoral students will reside in Cape Town for 1/3 of the year requiring 3 round trip tickets to Cape Town from Chicago, Oak Ridge or Cincinnati per year at \$3,000 per flight.
-The post docs will reside at U.S. National Labs during the remainder of the time with travel between the facilities and Cincinnati costing approximately \$2,000 per trip for 6 trips per year of 10 days with \$500 for airfare.
+2 Post Docs: The Cincinnati budget will also pay for flights of U.S. based participants and per diem and housing.
+The two post-docs are considered U.S. participants and the U.S. members of the Advisory Board are U.S. participants.
+The two post-doctoral students will reside in Cape Town for 1/2 of the year requiring 2 round trip tickets to Cape Town from Chicago, Oak Ridge or Cincinnati per year at \$2,500 per flight.
+The post docs will reside at U.S. National Labs during the remainder of the time with travel between the facilities and Cincinnati costing approximately \$1,700 in per diem per trip for 2 trips per year of 10 days with \$500 for airfare.
+Medical inoculations \$700 each first year only.

-Cincinnati Budget: Flights \$9,000 (International), \$12,000 (Domestic)
+Cincinnati Budget: Flights \$6,400 first year, \$5,000 second year (International), \$9,000 (Domestic)